joanferrecid098/ww-v1/README.md

 ## Disclaimer

 This WhatsApp anonymous messaging bot is intended for educational and personal use only.
 Please use it responsibly and respect the privacy and guidelines of the WhatsApp platform.
 We do not endorse or promote any misuse of this bot, including spamming or sending inappropriate messages.
 Use it at your own risk.

+### IMPORTANT NOTE: THIS PROJECT WAS MADE FOR FUN AND IS OPEN TO VULNERABILITIES.
+It was made with a un-official package for the WhatsApp API.